Download a PDF of this fact sheet here

 Abnormal uterine bleeding

-Abnormal uterine bleeding is the most common symptom associated with fibroids located in or near the lining of the uterus and is the main reason for requesting treatment.
-Because abnormal uterine bleeding can result from other causes, such as endometrial cancer and hormonal problems, it is important that women with fibroids who experience abnormal vaginal bleeding receive a thorough evaluation for other causes of bleeding.
+Abnormal uterine bleeding is the most common symptom when fibroids are located in or near the lining of the uterus and is the main reason for requesting treatment for fibroids.
+Because abnormal uterine bleeding can be due to other conditions, such as endometrial cancer and hormonal problems, it is important that women with fibroids who experience abnormal vaginal bleeding undergo a thorough evaluation for other causes of bleeding.

 What happens to fibroids during pregnancy?

-Fibroids may grow in pregnancy and, based upon their clinical significance, they may change the baby’s presentation at the time of delivery.
-In addition, fibroids increase the risk of a cesarean section, miscarriage and premature delivery.
+Fibroids may grow in pregnancy and may change how the baby is positioned at the time of delivery.
+In addition, fibroids increase the risk for a cesarean section, miscarriage, and premature delivery.
+Depending on where the fibroids are located, they can also lead to problems during delivery, including bleeding and premature separation of the placenta.

 Can fibroids be cancerous?

+The overall risk of fibroids being cancerous is approximately 1 in 1,000 (of removed fibroids) in the reproductive years and is more common in women after menopause.
 Cancers arising from uterine fibroids are called leiomyosarcomas.
-The overall risk of fibroids being cancerous (malignant) is approximately one in 1,000 (of removed fibroids) in the reproductive years and is more common in postmenopausal women.
 A fibroid that grows after menopause may be a leiomyosarcoma, in which case removal of the uterus (hysterectomy) is required.

-Uterine fibroids are often diagnosed by pelvic exam.
-During this examination, fibroids may be determined by assessing the shape and size of the uterus.
-Further imaging studies, like ultrasound, may be utilized to confirm this finding.
+Uterine fibroids are often found on pelvic exam by assessing the shape and size of the uterus.
 Sometimes a pelvic exam alone may not be enough to distinguish a fibroid from an ovarian mass close to the uterus.
+In addition, smaller fibroids may not be found on pelvic exam.
+Imaging studies, like ultrasound, may be used to confirm the findings.

-Ultrasound uses the echoes from high frequency sound waves to create a picture of the pelvic organs.
-As fibroids vary in size and location, both transvaginal and transabdominal ultrasounds may be used to best see the fibroids.
+Ultrasound uses the echoes from high-frequency sound waves to create a picture of the pelvic organs.
+Because fibroids vary in size and location, ultrasound across the abdominal wall and using a probe placed in the vagina may be used to best see the fibroids.

-Sonohysterography is an ultrasound procedure in which the uterine cavity is outlined by a small amount of fluid which is placed in the uterus through a thin plastic tube.
-Sonohysterography improves the doctor’s ability to identify fibroids which protrude into or distort the uterine cavity.
+Sonohysterography (SHG) is an ultrasound procedure in which the uterine cavity is outlined by a small amount of fluid which is placed in the uterus through a thin plastic tube.
+SHG improves the doctor’s ability to identify fibroids that protrude into or distort the uterine cavity.
+For more information about SHG, please see the ASRM fact sheet titled Saline infusion sonohysterography (SHG).